lion-agi/lionagi/README.md

 To contribute, you need to make a fork first, and then make pull request from your fork.
 ```

-# LionAGI
+# Language InterOperable Network - LION

 **Powerful Intelligent Workflow Automation**

-It is an intelligent agentic workflow automation framework.
+lionagi is an intelligent agentic workflow automation framework.
 It introduces advanced ML models into any existing workflows and data infrastructure.

 ### Currently, it can